CS3219-AY2324S1-G04/peerprep_chat_service/README.md

 **API Server**

 - Handles sending and receiving chat messages via WebSockets.
-  - Note that since we are using Socket.io, should WebSocket connection fail, it will automatically fallback to long polling.
+  - Note that since we are using Socket.io, should WebSocket connection fail, it will automatically fall back to long polling.
 - Updates room information in the Message Broker when events are received from the Room Service MQ.
 - Publishes chat messages to the Message Broker when chat messages are sent by a client/server.
 - Sends chat messages to the appropriate client/server when chat messages are received from the Message Broker.